Informfully/Documentation/docs/source/experiment.rst

 ------------

 Once an experiment is selected in the ``Experiments`` screen, the participants of that experiment will be listed on the ``Users`` screen.
-Find out more aboute `User Creation <https://informfully.readthedocs.io/en/latest/users.html>`_.
+Find out more about `User Creation <https://informfully.readthedocs.io/en/latest/users.html>`_.

 If the experiment is new, new users can be added by pressing ``ADD USERS``.
 Another module will appear with a form, where the user amount and the user group can be specified.